It takes research.

 From "Information Literacy," hosted by the University of Idaho

 Information for what though?
 Selecting a topic is the first stage of the research process, and can be a challenge.
 This page will give you some tips about choosing topics for expository writing assignments.
-For more in-depth guidance about the other stages of the writing and research process, investigate the resources Ms. M has included in her Information Literacy list in ElRoBookmarks.
+For more in-depth guidance about the other stages of the writing and research process, investigate the resources Ms. M has included in her Research Toolkit list in ElRoBookmarks.
 There are several handouts and presentations attached at the bottom of this page.

 How to Select an Essay or Research Topic